 - Compare EUI, WUI, and LEED Points for WEc2 & EAc2: Check out the compare projects page to see a list of results to compare across projects.

-- Window-to-Wall Ratio: Users can also compare the percentage glazing per direction of each project.
-This is useful when using cove.tool to perform a massing study, see image below.
+- Window-to-Wall Ratio: Users can also compare the percentage of glazing per the direction of each project.
+This is useful when using cove.tool to perform a massing study, see the image below.